box/box-python-sdk-gen/docs/storage_policy_assignments.md

 ### Arguments

 - storage_policy_assignment_id `str`
   - The ID of the storage policy assignment.
-  - Used as `storage_policy_assignment_id` in path `path` of the API call
-- request_body `UpdateStoragePolicyAssignmentByIdRequestBodyArg`
-  - Used as requestBody for the API call
+Example: "932483"
-- headers `UpdateStoragePolicyAssignmentByIdHeadersArg`
+- storage_policy `UpdateStoragePolicyAssignmentByIdStoragePolicyArg`
+  - The storage policy to assign to the user or enterprise
+- extra_headers `Optional[Dict[str, Optional[str]]]`
-  - Used as headers for the API call
+  - Extra headers that will be included in the HTTP request.

 ### Returns